Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 lCRYPT 31 l We knew him onlybyhis wealth

 This crypt is empty.
 Its walls are painted to depict moun­ tains of gold coins.

+The floor of the crypt is actually the cover of a 30-foot­ deep spiked pit.
+The cover opens if 100 pounds of weight or more are placed on it.
+It splits down the mid­ dle, east to west, and its doors are spring-loaded.
+After
+a victim or victims fall into the pit, its doors snap shut.
+(See "Sample Traps" in chapter 5, "Adventure Environ­ ments," of the Dungeon Master's Guide for the rules on locking pits and spiked pits.)
+The spikes at the bottom of the pit are made of iron but aren't poisoned.

+Treasure.
+A human skeleton (the remains of a dead adventurer) wrapped in bits of studded leather armor lies amid the spikes at the bottom of the pit.
+A ·shattered lantern and a rusty crowbar lie nearby.
+Tied to the corpse's leather belt is a SO-foot coil of hempen rope, a dagger in a worn scabbard, a pouch containing 25 pp, and a stoppered wooden tube containing a spell scroll of magic circle.

+FORTUNES OF RAVENLOFT

+If your card reading reveals that a treasure is here, it is lying next to the skeleton at the bottom of the pit.

+CRYPT 32

+The door to this crypt has no name or epitaph on it.

+This crypt is empty except for two alcoves in the back wall.
+Above the alcoves are carved the following words: PASS Nor THESE PORTALS YE FOOLISH MORTALS

+A detect magic spell reveals that both alcoves radiate strong auras of conjuration magic.

+Creatures that enter the eastern alcove of this crypt are teleported to the eastern alcove of Strahd's tomb (area K86).
+Stepping into the western alcove of this crypt has no effect, but any creature that teleports from the western alcove of area K86 appears here.

+CRYPT 33

+Sir Klutz Tripalotsky: He fell on his own sword

+In the center of this crypt, atop a marble slab, human bones lie amid the empty shell of a suit of rusty plate armor.
+Plunged through the armor's breastplate is a longsword.

+Neither Sir Klutz's armor nor his longsword are magical or valuable.

+If the sword is pulled from the armor, Sir Klutz ap­ pears as a phantom warrior (see appendix D), thanks whoever pulled his weapon free, ?nd agrees to fight alongside that character for the next seven days.
+Sir

+· Klutz perished years before Strahd'became a va_mpire,
+··. so the phantom \IVarrior kno�� nothing of St�ahd's ...: ..

+dowilf'!!I or the cu,r.se �fflicttfig:l;!atpvfa.

+CRYPT 34

+King Dostron the Hellborn

+Resting in the center of this crypt is a seven-foot-long gilded sarcophagus, its lid painted with the likeness of a screaming king wearing a crown of horns.
+Looming behind the sarcophagus is a stuffed owlbear frozen in a roar, with claws outstretched.

+King Dostron was an ancient ruler of this land, long before the arrival of Strahd.
+He claimed descent from a duke of the Nine Hells, and his deeds did justice to this ancestry.
+His sarcophagus is made of beaten lead and encased in gold (see "Treasure" below).
+Its lid can be pried open with a crowbar or similar tool, revealing nothing but dust within.
+The stuffed owlbear is a late addition to the crypt's decor-a gift given to Strahd that wound up here.
+It looks almost alive but is harmless.

+An invisible imp is perched atop the owlbear.
+If some­ one tries to open the sarcophagus, the imp says in Com­ mon, "I wouldn't do that if I were you!"
+The imp is mag­ ically bound to King Dostron's remains and must watch over them for several more centuries before its contract are fulfilled.
+It isn't obligated to protect the contents of the crypt (so it will not attack), and it delights in telling lies and engaging in mischief.
+For instance, it warns the characters that the sarcophagus is trapped, and that opening the lid will free a pit fiend bound within.

+Treasure.
+Characters who take the time to pry the gold from the sarcophagus can amass 500 gp worth of the precious metal, weighing 10 pounds.

+CRYPT 35
+SirJarnwald the Trickster: The joke was on him

+A charnel stench fills this empty crypt.